jecimania/odin-recipes/README.md

 # Odin-Recipes
-Odin Recipes is a basic recipe website
-Odin Recipes is my first project.
+Odin Recipes is a basic recipe website dedicated to showcase my personal favorite recipes Odin Recipes is my first project.
 The main goal of Odin Recipes is to learn HTML.
 The website will consist of a main index page which will have links to a few recipes.